kp-muszynski/curve-fit/README.md

 - RAA_triangle, taken from ChainLadder package,
 - Sample_triangle, loaded from *data_file.txt* file.

 The Sample_triangle data is based on gross claims paid in LoB 8 (Third party liability insurance) in Poland between 2003 and 2017 [Source](https://www.knf.gov.pl/?articleId=65250&p_id=18).
-The values are diplsayed in thousand PLN.
+The values are displayed in thousands PLN.

 The following libraries are necessary:
 ```